GEORGE BEST DOCUMENTARY

 Including interviews with all four original band members and key players in the record’s history, the film also follows the album’s life story through the eyes of the fans who have matured alongside it.

-The journey concludes with the band’s homecoming gig in Leeds on 9 December, 2017.
+The journey concludes with the band’s homecoming concert in Leeds on 9 December, 2017.
 The city’s O2 Academy witnessed the final ever performance of George Best and the closing of a hugely significant and personal chapter for David Gedge and The Wedding Present.

 Something Left Behind is scheduled for release in 2018.